albert-carreras/habby-web/docs/architecture/data-flow.md

 ## Overview

-Habby implements an offline-first architecture with local data storage.
+habby implements an offline-first architecture with local data storage.
 This document explains how data flows through the application and how it's stored.

 ## Data Flow